IBM-Cloud/DevOps-Services-Docs/docs/integrations/slack_auto/index.md

 Before you can configure the Slack integration, you must enable the Beta features for your project.

-1. Click EXPLORE to find the original DevOps Services project that you forked.
-Open the original project (not the forked version).
+1. Open the forked version of the project that you just created.

 2. On the project's Overview page, click the **Settings** icon.
 ![Project settings icon][2]